Where to Stay in Shanghai: 2026 Guide by a 1-Year Local— lived here 1 year

 Hi!
 I'm Chris, and I lived across Chinese cities for 3+ years (2019–2021): 2 years in Beijing, 1 year in Shanghai, and 1 month in Shenzhen.
 I worked at Chinese companies, traveled to 40+ cities, and tested 100+ hotels.

-My travel advice has been featured by BBC, NBC, Business Insider, The Sun US, US News, Fodor's Travel.
+My travel advice has been featured by BBC, NBC, Business Insider, The Sun US, US News and Fodor's Travel.